lintonye/learnreact.design/_posts/2017-06-20-reactjs-react-native.md

 React Native changes that.
 Developers are now able to build mobile apps in one language (JavaScript) using one set of tools (web development toolchain).
 Business logic only needs to be implemented once and can be easily shared between platforms.
 This opens up a huge opportunity for web developers and designers and even native mobile developers because React Native greatly simplifies mobile development.

 The user interfaces built with React Native are truly native.
-TODO
+The apps look and feel consistent with the rest of the platform.
+They are often indistinguishable from the apps written in native languages such as Swift and Java.

 React Native is designed to be platform agnostic.
 This means we can easily extend React Native to support other platforms -- mostly by writing a new React Renderer [^4].
 The same person who understands React basics can build apps for many platforms using the same language and same patterns.